weininglee/CPP_HW/CS1010301HW03/TS0305/readme.md

 Please design a simple drawing program (fill the background with *), allow users to draw square, Isosceles right triangle and lines on the console (for figure, fill with Upper X)

 ## Input:
 At the beginning, allow users to enter the size of the drawing board(m*n).After that, enter the corresponding drawing code.
 S indicates square, T indicates Isosceles right triangle, L indicates lines.
-According to different figures, there follows various input information:
+According to different figures, there follows various input information:<br>
 S: input integer width(the width of the square).
-And coord x,y, drawing will start from x,y(calculates from the left-up corner of the square).
+And coord x,y, drawing will start from x,y(calculates from the left-up corner of the square).<br>
 T: input integer width(the side-length of the triangle).
 And coord x,y and the side the triangle faces.
-Which are respectively LU(Left Up),LD(Left Down),RU(Right Up),RD(Right Down).While drawing, the x,y indicates the position of right angle.
+Which are respectively LU(Left Up),LD(Left Down),RU(Right Up),RD(Right Down).While drawing, the x,y indicates the position of right angle.<br>
 L: input two pairs of coord x1,y1 & x2,y2.Drawing from x1,y1 to x2,y2 (Except straight line, it would possible be tilted lines with +-45 Angle).
 Enter EXIT,end the program.